Edward Dorr Griffin Professor of Comparative Literature

 Email: cbolton at williams.edu

-I teach comparative and Japanese literature at Williams College, which I joined in 2003.
+I been teaching comparative and Japanese literature at Williams College since 2003.
 My research focuses on modern and contemporary Japanese literature and visual culture, particularly prose fiction and animation.

 My undergraduate training was in the sciences, and I am fascinated by the intersection and interaction between science and fiction, especially the fuzzy boundaries of what we call literature and the ways that technology prompts us to rethink those boundaries.
 One of my specific interests is the changing way aesthetic theories have delineated literature and criticism over time.
 Another interest is the relationship between different media technologies, and the status of adaptations and reproductions in modern and postmodern culture.